What made you think of Broadsided for this poem?

 Writer Marsha Pomerantz: In a Boston gallery, photographs by Wei Bi, on which he had calligraphed Chinese text, to me illegible.
 One work that stood out was a photo of a ceramic pot placed on a stone floor against a stone wall.
 Lots of rough textures.
 In the photo a seemingly continuous fissure went through the wall, through the pot, and through the floor.
 Where was the fissure?
 In what dimension or what layer of reality or reproduction?
 Maybe this was a kind of anamorphosis (a word I learned only several months after the gallery visit).
 And I can’t even begin to guess the relationship of image and text, which had a few words blacked out—maybe a fissure through the text as well.

 Artist Amy Meissner: This fall I was introduced to the work of Ragna Róbertsdóttir in Reykjavik, Iceland.
 Her installations consist of millions of bits of black volcanic stone or shards of clear glass adhered to the wall.
-I was so moved that I purchased an enormous gallery book and hauled it for 2 weeks through 2 more countries.
+I was so moved that I purchased an enormous gallery book and hauled it for two weeks through two more countries.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).